Jeanette Lynn Parker

 The Birth of a Nation

 Jeanetta Lynn, and her cousin Serenity Stewart, are introduced to the Society of Time Travelers by their Auntie.
-Who has been a member of the society for hundreds of years.
+Who has been active in the society for hundreds of years.
 Family members shy away from asking how old she is, mostly because no one is sure about what the answer might be.
 All they know is that she's always been there, will show up out of the blue, and knows everything about the past.
 Saying Auntie is a little odd is an understatement.
 However, she's so loved by the girls that none of this even matters.
 It's no mystery that Auntie will do everything in her power to help her nieces on their journey.
 It is her mission to keep them safe as they learn how to survive the American Revolution.

 Through the society, and with Auntie’s help, the girls learn about America’s amazing and difficult past.
 At the beginning Jeanetta Lynn strongly opposed all acts of war, feeling that things would work out on their own if left alone.
 However, once enduring life in 1773, she realized that at times one must be willing to fight for what they believe in.

 In this chapter Jeanetta Lynn greets Serenity after visiting their Auntie.
 To the astonishment of both girls, Auntie had sent with Serenity a gift capable of unusual powers.